 Why I Eliminated "Dieting" from my Vocabulary

-We have all been there.
-Through those days of intense dieting, all of the fad diets that have trended and all of those that keep coming up like Khloe Kardashian’s Revenge Body.
+Many of us have been there.
+Through those days of intense dieting, all of the fad diets that have trended and all of those that keep appearing.
 I feel like a majority of us have at least tried one of those diets.
 As for myself, I have pretty much tried all of them while I was growing up: the Military Diet, the South Beach Diet, the Atkins Diet, the Cabbage Soup Diet, the Rice Diet, the Master Cleanse Lemonade Diet, Jenny Craig, Weight Watchers, diets given to me from personal trainers, doctors and from nutritionists….
 Yep I have pretty much tried them all!
 And what I realized throughout my health and wellness journey is that none of these truly helped me reach my goals.
 Maybe they helped me temporarily to feel good, or maybe they taught me how to lose many pounds in a few days (which is so unhealthy).
 However, none of these taught me how to eat and listen to my body nor did these help me achieve my long -term wellness goals.
 That is when I decided to erase the term “diet” from my life and listen to my own body, which began my process of eating mindfully.

 Many of us also have those moments when maybe we have gained a couple of pounds after a nice and well-deserved vacation or a weekend of fun.
 After these kinds of moments, which are OK and necessary every once in a while, we need to take a step back and not jump into a crazy “detox”, instead we need to eat more wholesome, clean and nourishing foods and get organized to get one back to their healthy routine.
 But if you ask me, I have never been one to promote the term “dieting.”
 In fact, I have pretty much eliminated it from my vocabulary and instead I like to call it a healthy lifestyle.